commandAGI/commandAGI/tests/benchmarks/README.md

-# commandAGI2 Benchmarks
+# commandAGI Benchmarks

-This directory contains benchmarks for measuring the performance of various commandAGI2 components.
+This directory contains benchmarks for measuring the performance of various commandAGI components.

 ## Available Benchmarks